-Starling charges you the agreed interest rate on the money you’ve withdrawn through your overdraft.
-We won’t charge you for going into your overdraft if there are sufficient funds stashed away in the Spaces section of the app.
-For example, if you have a £2,000 overdraft with a zero balance on your account but £500 in your Spaces, no interest would be charged until you withdrew more than £500 of your overdraft.
+Starling charges you the agreed interest rate on the money you take from your overdraft.
+We won’t charge you for going into your overdraft if there is enough money in your Spaces.
+For example, if you have a £2,000 overdraft with a zero balance on your account but £500 in your Spaces, we wouldn’t charge interest until you withdrew more than £500 of your overdraft.

 You can see a breakdown of all your fees in the overdraft screen of your app.
 More pricing information is available on our overdraft pages.